influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/language/statements.md

 2. It cannot be imported.
 3. All query specifications produced after evaluating the _main_ package are coerced into producing side effects.

-## Import statement
+## Import declaration

 ```
-ImportStatement = "import" [identifier] `"` unicode_char { unicode_char } `"`.
+ImportDeclaration = "import" [identifier] string_lit
 ```

 A package name and an import path is associated with every package.
-The import statement takes a package's import path and brings all of the identifiers defined in that package into the current scope.
+The import statement takes a package's import path and brings all of the identifiers defined in that package into the current scope under a namespace.
-The import statement defines a namespace through which to access the imported identifiers.
+The import statement defines the namespace through which to access the imported identifiers.
 By default the identifier of this namespace is the package name unless otherwise specified.
 For example, given a variable `x` declared in package `foo`, importing `foo` and referencing `x` would look like this: